Nexus Celebration Mall

 Nexus Celebration Mall is a shopping mall in Udaipur, India.
 It is located around 2 km from the Fateh Sagar Lake.
-The mall is built with a historical theme and houses many utility services.
+The mall is built with a historical theme and houses many utility services including a PVR cinema.
 It opened its first outlet in December 2010 before the official opening on 2 July 2011.
 The mall is made with the facade of stone along with 23 water bodies cascading fountains inside the mall.
 Previously named The Celebration Mall, Blackstone group acquired the mall and brought it under India Nexus Malls portfolio.